How would you describe Dubai to someone who hasn’t been there? It’s a challenge.

 This building is one of the most photographed structures in the world, and it is also considered the most luxurious hotel in the world.
 That’s basically what Dubai is about: the most, the biggest and the best.

-THE BIG ONE: BURJ KHALIFA AND FOUNTAIN SHOW
+2. SEE THE BURJ KHALIFA AND FOUNTAIN SHOW

 The Burj Khalifa is the tallest man-made structure in the world, standing at 829.8 m (2,722 ft).
 It was designed to be the centerpiece of a large-scale development that includes 30,000 homes, 9 hotels, 3 hectares of parkland, at least 19 residential towers, the Dubai Mall, and the 12-hectare man-made Burj Khalifa Lake.

 At the base of Burj Khalifa you can see the lake of the famous fountain show.
 If you’ve been to Vegas, maybe you have seen the Belaggio fountain show already.
 Well, Dubai does it taller, bigger and louder (as always).

 3. CHECK THE VIEW AT THE TOP OF THE OBSERVATION DECK